Understanding SmartPush Metrics (for SHOPLINE Merchants)

 • Updated

-Note: This article is for SHOPLINE merchants only.
+Note: This article applies to SHOPLINE (myshopline.com) merchants only.

 Concept Overview